What to know

 What CDC is doing

-• CDC, public health, and commercial laboratories increased testing capacity to find cases of mpox quickly.
+- CDC, public health, and commercial laboratories have increased testing capacity to find cases of mpox quickly.

-• CDC works with key partners in the United States to get the word out about vaccinating and reducing mpox risk.
+- CDC works with key partners in the United States to get the word out about vaccination and reducing mpox risk.

-• CDC funds studies to better understand why people decide to get vaccinated against mpox or not.
-Partner organizations, including the National Coalition of STD Directors and National Coalition for Sexual Health, took this research to develop equity-centered and free communications materials and a communication toolkit.
+- CDC funds studies to better understand why people decide to get vaccinated against mpox or not.
+Partner organizations, including the National Coalition of STD Directors and National Coalition for Sexual Health, used this research to develop equity-centered and free communications materials and a communication toolkit.